Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 ## Q. Difference between link tag `<link>` and anchor tag `<a>`?

-* The anchor tag `<a>` is used to create a hyperlink to another webpage or to a certain part of the webpage and these links are clickable, whereas, link tag `<link>` defines a link between a document and an external resource and these are not clickable
+* The anchor tag `<a>` is used to create a hyperlink to another webpage or to a certain part of the webpage and these links are clickable, whereas, link tag `<link>` defines a link between a document and an external resource and these are not clickable.

+## Q. How to specify the link in HTML and explain the target attribute?

+HTML provides a hyperlink - `<a>` tag to specify the links in a webpage.
+The `href` attribute is used to specify the link and the `target` attribute is used to specify, where do we want to open the linked document.
+The ‘target’ attribute can have the following values:

+* `_self`: This is a default value.
+It opens the document in the same window or tab as it was clicked.
+* `_blank`: It opens the document in a new window or tab.
+* `_parent`: It opens the document in a parent frame.
+* `_top`: It opens the document in a full-body window.

 ## Q. In how many ways you can display HTML elements?